Ubisoft Singapore: Games

 Ubisoft Singapore's first project was Teenage Mutant Ninja Turtles: Turtles in Time Re-Shelled (2009), a remake of an existing arcade game.
 After the success of 2007's Assassin's Creed, Ubisoft began devoting more resources to its 2009 sequel with the intention of elevating Assassin's Creed to be the company's flagship series.
 This created an opportunity for Ubisoft Singapore to contribute to Assassin's Creed 2s development by producing assets and designing the game's linear challenges.
 Several members of staff who worked on the first Assassin's Creed game moved to the Singapore to provide the team with some experience.
 As Ubisoft Singapore continued working on the series, they were granted with more responsibility, which led them to take charge of more distinctive parts of the games, including the naval combat in 2012's Assassin's Creed III.
 The studio has worked on every Assassin's Creed title since the second game, including major contributions to Unity (2014), Syndicate (2015), and Origins (2017).

 The studio's softography also includes Tom Clancy's Ghost Recon Phantoms, a free-to-play, microtransaction-supported tactical shooter that launched in 2012 but was closed down 2016.
 The studio led development on the naval warfare game Skull and Bones.

+In 2026, the studio led development of Assassin's Creed Black Flag Resynced, a remake of Assassin's Creed IV: Black Flag.